Moa Island (Queensland): Geography

-Moa Island is a part of the Torres Strait’s western island group and is the second largest island in the Torres Strait.
-There are 2 communities on Moa: Kubin community, located on the southern side of the island, and St Paul’s community, located to the north.
+Moa Island is a part of the Torres Strait's western island group and is the second largest island in the Torres Strait.
+There are two communities on Moa: Kubin community, located on the southern side of the island, and St Paul's community, located to the north, known as Wag.
 The communities are connected by a road.

 History

-The Mualgal /muwal̪gal̪/ people traditionally formed two groups, the southern Italgal /ital̪gal̪/ and the northern Mualgal, and are the traditional owners of the island and refer to the island as ‘Mua’ or Moa.
+The Mualgal /muwal̪gal̪/ people traditionally formed two groups, the southern Italgal /ital̪gal̪/ and the northern Mualgal, and are the traditional owners of the island and refer to the island as 'Mua' or Moa.

 Captain William Bligh, in charge of the British Navy ships Providence and Assistant, visited Torres Strait in 1792 and mapped the main reefs and channels.
 The island was named Banks Island by Captain Bligh in honour of his patron and friend, the botanist Sir Joseph Banks.
 In the 1860s, beche-de-mer (sea cucumber) and pearling boats began working the reefs of Torres Strait but few Europeans visited Moa before the 1870s.
 The European beche-de-mer and pearling boats extensively worked the sea beds between Moa and Badu Islands in the 1870s and recruited local Islander men to work on their boats.
 A small pearling station was established on Moa Island by John Gay between 1872 and 1875.

 In 1872, the Queensland Government sought to extend its jurisdiction and requested the support of the British Government.
 Letters Patent were issued by the British Government in 1872 creating a new boundary for the colony, which encompassed all islands within a 60 nautical mile radius of the coast of Queensland.
 This boundary was further extended by the Queensland Coast Islands Act 1879 (Qld) and included the islands of Boigu, Erub, Mer and Saibai, which lay beyond the previous 60 nautical mile limit.
 The new legislation enabled the Queensland Government to control and regulate bases for the beche-de-mer and pearling industries, which previously had operated outside its jurisdiction.

 Torres Strait Islanders refer to the arrival of London Missionary Society (LMS) missionaries in July 1871 as "the Coming of the Light".
 Reverend A W Murray and William Wyatt Gill were the first LMS missionaries to visit Moa Island in October 1872.
 South Sea Islander lay preachers were appointed as teachers to work on the island the following month.
 While the South Sea Islander teachers established a mission settlement at Totalai on the northern side of the island, by 1901 the settlement had been completely abandoned.